 Be prepared to clean your lens

-When photographing waterfalls from a close distance, you might encounter a situation when your lens will be getting permanently wet.
+When photographing Proxy Falls from a close distance, you might encounter a situation when your lens will be getting permanently wet.
 So, don’t forget the cleaning cloth.
-Finally, after setting your scene, please gently clean your lens front element to make sure there are no drops on it before pressing the shutter release.
+Finally, after setting your scene, please gently clean your lens front element to ensure no drops are on it before pressing the shutter release.